 Reported traveling and offloading days, however, may not be revealing to the extent that traveling and offloading time are operationally very different.
 A vessel that spends 5 days total, four of which are traveling and one is offloading, will have the same reported value as a vessel that travels one day and spends four queuing and offloading.
 By combining these two elements, some important operational differences may be obscured.
+Whether collection could be adapted to distinguish these transiting from offloading is not known.
+Such a distinction would likely require vessel operators to compile these estimates using their logbooks (which are separately reported to the agency).

-Although slightly different in nature, fish ticket data (which includes fishing days from gear deployment until the date of delivery) and log book information (which includes date and time of setting and hauling gear and offload dates) provide data concerning these activities.
-It is not likely that the economic data reporting of days traveling and offloading provides any improvement over these existing data sources.
+Although slightly different in nature, fish ticket data (which includes fishing days from gear deployment until the date of delivery) and logbook information (which includes date and time of setting and hauling gear and offload dates) provide data concerning these activities.
+Logbook data are not maintained in a format that lends itself to use by analyst.
+It is not likely that the economic data reporting of days traveling and offloading provides any notable improvement over these existing data sources.